Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 ![](images/in-memory-logging.png)

 ### Kernel driver
 A block of memory is reserved from kernel physicall address space during bootup and mapped into userspace as ramblock device.
-The phyical memory reservation is done at the kernel level, so that in cause of kernel crash same memory can be mapped in to userspace for saving the in-memory contents into a file.
+The phyical memory reservation is done at the kernel level and the same memory can be mapped in to userspace for saving the in-memory contents into a file.
+The following kernel parameter enforces the fixed physical memory reservation during kernel bootup.

+    memmap=memory-size@address

+A simple kernel driver will be loaded into kernel which emulates this memory area as RAM block device into userspace as '/dev/im-device'.

 ### In-Memory
 All the In-Memory logs are initially stored in the RAM memory and then it gets stored into persistant storage disk periodically.
 During the system startup, a portion of system RAM is reserved for in-memory storage and emulated as ram block device into a userspace.
 The reserved memory is formated as in ext4 filesystem and mounted into into as part of log file system as bellow.
 All the file stored inside the 'ramfs' folder will be treated as in-memory files.
 The rsyslog uses this memory for storing the debug information into this file system.